Jefferson Park, Chicago: Gladstone Park

 Gladstone Park is a neighborhood in the northern section of the Jefferson Park community area of Chicago.
-It is centered at the large and confusing intersection of Northwest Highway and Central, Milwaukee, and Foster Avenues.
+It is centered on the intersection of Northwest Highway and Central, Milwaukee, and Foster Avenues.
 The Kennedy Expressway runs nearby as well and has an entrance from Foster Avenue.
-The park for which the neighborhood is named is located a few blocks to the northwest between Northwest Highway and Milwaukee, on Menard Avenue.
+Jefferson Memorial Park is named is located a few blocks to the northwest between Northwest Highway and Milwaukee, on Menard Avenue.

 The numerous examples of homes in the Dutch Colonial style has led to the area's nickname as "Little Rotterdam", an allusion to the Dutch city of Rotterdam.

-Gladstone Park has its own stop on the Union Pacific / Northwest Line.
+Gladstone Park has its own station on the Union Pacific Northwest Line.